-Description The subjects comprise a purpose built first and attic floor flat within a two storey and attic building.
-Accommodation First Floor - Entrance Hall, Living Room, Kitchen, Bedroom and Bathroom with WC.
-Attic Floor - Two Bedrooms and Shower Room with WC.
-Gross internal floor area (m2) Approximately 82 square metres or thereby.
-Neighbourhood and location The subjects are located within a well established residential estate in the town of Largs where local amenities can be found.
-Age Approximately 125 years.
-Weather Dry with clouds overhead during the time of our inspection.
-Chimney stacks The chimneys appear to have been removed above roof level.
+Description The subjects comprise a first floor flat within a two storey, mid terraced block containing three flats.
+Accommodation First Floor - Entrance hall, Two bedrooms, Living Room, Kitchen and Bathroom with WC.
+Gross internal floor area (m2) The gross internal floor area extends to 67 square metres or thereby.
+Neighbourhood and location The subjects are located within a predominately residential area within the town of Dalry.
+Surrounding residential properties are of mixed age and style and a small convenience store forms part of the same terrace.
+Local amenities can be found within a reasonable distance.
+Age Estimated constructed around 1850.
+Weather Dry and fair.
+Chimney stacks Visually inspected with the aid of binoculars where appropriate.
+There are three chimney stacks of stone construction with a pointed external finish.
+There are clay terminals with lead and cement flashings.
+The chimneys appear to be shared with neighbouring properties.

-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
+Roofing including roof space Sloping roofs were visually inspected with the aid of l l l l l l l l l l l l l l l l l l l binoculars where appropriate.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-Access to the roof void was via hatches formed in an upper floor bedroom and shower room.
-The roof was found to be of timber framed construction in a pitched design overlaid in slate with dormer projections to the front and rear which have flat roofs overlaid in felt/similar.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-There are parapet gutters to the front and rear of the building, where seen, are lined in lead/similar with PVC downpipes.
+The roof is of pitched design overlaid in slate with metal ridge details.
+There are cement and felt flashings.
+Our inspection of the roof void area was via a hall ceiling hatch, and our head and shoulders style inspection revealed the roof to be of timber construction overlaid in timber sarking.
+Rainwater fittings Visually inspected with the aid of binoculars where Trainwater manige Visually inspected with the aid of binoculars where appropriate.
+There is a combination of PVC and cast iron goods.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls are of solid stonework/brickwork construction, rendered and painted externally.
+The main walls are of solid stone construction with pointed and roughcast external finishes.
+The walls of the rear stairwell projection are of brick construction, rendered externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are of PVC framed double glazed units with the access door being a glazed timber unit from the communal close.
-The eaves pertaining to the property appear to be of painted timber.
+Windows are of UPVC/aluminium framed sealed unit double glazing.
+The entrance door is a timber unit with single glazing.
 External decorations Visually inspected.
-Parts of the masonry and exterior timbers have been painted.
+Painted cast iron and masonry. , , , , , , , , , , , , , , , , , , ,